-Parameter Description NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
+Parameter Description Miscellaneous Enable RIP Select the checkbox to allow using RIP for this connection.
+NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
 Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
+Ping Select the checkbox to allow the router to answer ping requests from the external network through this connection.
+For security reasons, it is recommended not to select this checkbox.